AdobeDocs/experience-platform.en/help/ingestion/tutorials/streaming-record-data.md

 Ingesting record data to a streaming connection can be done either with or without the source name.

-The following example shows a record missing the source name.
+The example request below ingests a record with a missing source name to Platform.
 If a record is missing the source name, it will add the source ID from the streaming connection definition.

 >[!NOTE]
 >